ComLarsic/DiscordCLI-C-/README.md

 Then you change the [Your bot name here] in headers/main.hpp

+Then change [Your channel ID here] in headers/main.hpp

-then you build it like a normal Cmake app:
+Then you build it like a normal Cmake app:

 ```
 mkdir build && cd build